 On Feb.
 27, 2025, Minnesota Epilepsy Group discovered a cybersecurity incident affecting certain systems within its network environment.
 This event led to a disruption of some operations and possibly compromised sensitive patient personal and protected health information.

-Patient data compromised in the data breach may include names, addresses, dates of birth, medical record numbers, EEG summaries, neuropsychology reports, medication records and health insurance information.
-The total number of impacted individuals has not been released, but could be in the thousands.
+Patient data compromised in the data breach may include names, addresses, dates of birth, Social Security numbers, medical record numbers, EEG summaries, neuropsychology reports, medication records and health insurance information.

 Exposure of medical and insurance records can put affected individuals at risk for identity theft and fraud.
-Minnesota Epilepsy Group published a Notice of Data Security Incident on its website on April 25, 2025.
+Minnesota Epilepsy Group published a Notice of Data Security Incident on its website on April 25, 2025, and filed a disclosure of the incident to the Massachusetts Office of Consumer Affairs and Business Regulation on June 5, 2026.

 If you receive notice from Minnesota Epilepsy Group about this breach, you may want to: